-Antitrust Policy for Two-Sided Platforms: The Failure of American Express and the Path Forward
+Antitrust and Two-Sided Platforms: The Failure of American Express

 Two-sided platforms serve two sets of customers and enable them to interact with each other.
-The five most valuable corporations in America – Amazon, Apple, Facebook, Google, and Microsoft – all operate two-sided platforms.
-But despite their growing power, the Supreme Court made it more difficult to stop them from stifling competition.
-In American Express, the Court dismissed a challenge to Amex’s anti-steering provisions, which preclude merchants from steering their customers toward cheaper credit cards.
-Although these provisions suppress price competition on their face, the Court held that the plaintiffs had not shown that Amex had market power or that its conduct harmed consumers in the aggregate.
+The five most valuable corporations in America – Amazon, Apple, Facebook, Google, and Microsoft – operate two-sided platforms.
+But despite their growing power, the Supreme Court’s American Express decision has made it harder to stop them from stifling competition.
+This article systematically exposes the flaws in the Court’s reasoning and identifies the principles that should govern future cases.

 Keywords: two-sided platforms, high tech, antitrust, monopoly, credit cards, anti-steering provisions